RoboCupAtHomeJP/AtHome2024/rules/OPL/sd/layout_list.md

 # Layout List

 > [!WARNING]
-> Layout dimensions may from the original *Arena*.
+> Layout dimensions may differ from the original *Arena*.

 ## Environment Setup